hubmartin/ESP32-epaper/README.md

 # Firmware build

-Use platformio, before compilation/upload choose CTRL+Shift+P and `Switch project environment` to `esp32doit-devkit-v1`.
+Use platformio and default working projetct `esp32doit-devkit-v1`.
 The other one with `ota` doesn't work for now.

 # Compile options